skinnyjames/occupied/README.md

 * break out styles
 * add locking hooks
-* enable lock dialog customizatioin
+* enable lock dialog customization
+* rethink using vue for a modal and some event handlers

 ## developers